 The warning lamps come on in yellow and red.
+A message appears on the onboard monitor.
 An acoustic signal also sounds.
-There is a flat tire or substantial loss of tire pressure.
+There is a flat tire or sub-

 - 1. Reduce speed and stop the vehicle with caution.
 Avoid sudden braking and steering maneuvers. - 2.
 Check whether your vehicle is equipped with normal tires or run-flat tires.